karimelbahi/Hello-World-CI-CD-Github-Actions/README.md

    * token : Get it buyg Runing this command `firebase login:ci`.
    * Secrets : To encrypt the sensitive information, have to access it from **Settings/Secrets Tab**, for more info checkout out [Encrypted Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets)

-   #### Screenshot from firebase distribution dashboard after sending an APK to the QA team! :rocket:
+   #### Screenshot from firebase distribution dashboard after sending an APK to the QA team!

    ![CD](https://github.com/karimelbahi/Hello-World-CI-CD-Github-Actions/blob/main/IMG/Firebase_distribution_CD.png)